Obtaining Information About Graduate Programs

 The following is a list of information that will provide students with a basic overview of how to find general information about graduate schools and their programs.

-- Graduate Study in Psychology 2006 (Published by the American Psychology Association) Available in the Psychology Library-room 116
+- Graduate Study in Psychology (Published Annually by the American Psychology Association) Hardcopy available in the Psychology Department Main Office (FSC 114)

 - Search the psychological literature (PsychInfo) for journal articles pertaining to the area in which you are most interested.
 Note the names of the authors who are publishing in this particular field and the names of the universities with which they are affiliated.